Olympus 1:2.8 E.Zuiko Auto-S Pancake SLR Lens Review

 A 🥞 38mm Lens to Pocket Your Olympus PEN F/FV/FT SLR

-This summer, I went on a few hikes with my friends.
+This summer, I went on a few hikes.
 Naturally, being obsessed with film cameras, I had to bring one with me every time.
 But it couldn’t be anything large or brittle: the walks took hours, often through mud, dust, roots, and boulders.
-The camera would also have to be light because every second wasted setting up the shot would bring me closer to making a fool out of myself: running and yelling, “wait for me, guys!”
+The camera would also have to be light because every second wasted setting up the shot would bring me closer to making a fool out of myself: running and yelling, “Wait for me!”

 A foldable rangefinder or a tiny zone/autofocus camera that could either slip into a pant or a jacket pocket usually worked great for those situations.
 But having recently acquired the excellent Olympus PEN FV half-frame SLR, I also discovered a lens for it that looked fantastically slim.
 Excited by the prospect of pocketable manual exposures and through-the-lens focusing, I clicked “Purchase.”